geojupyter/jupytergis/docs/user_guide/tutorials/02-collaboration/index.md

 ### 2.1.
 Adding and Editing Layers

 - From the toolbar, open the layer browser or the add layer menu and add a new layer to your GIS file.
-- The new layer appears immediately for all collaborators in your session.
+The new layer appears immediately for all collaborators in your session.
 - Experiment by adjusting settings like opacity or color, each change is instantly visible to your collaborators.
+You can check the [Getting Started with JupyterGIS](../01-intro/index.md) tutorial for more details on how to change the symbology.

 ![Add Layers](images/add_layers.gif)